Kyle Isbel Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in the league.

-- The Rays have a 3.69 team ERA that ranks fourth among all league pitching staffs.
+- The Rays have a 3.64 team ERA that ranks first across all MLB pitching staffs.

-- Rays pitchers combine to allow the ninth-fewest home runs in baseball (96 total, one per game).
+- Rays pitchers combine to allow 97 home runs (one per game), the eighth-fewest in the league.

-- In his most recent time out on Friday, the righty threw 5 2/3 innings against the Atlanta Braves, giving up one earned run while surrendering two hits.
+- In his most recent outing on Sunday against the Atlanta Braves, the righty went five innings, allowing two earned runs while surrendering four hits.

-- The 29-year-old has a 4.10 ERA and 13.8 strikeouts per nine innings across eight games this season, while giving up a batting average of .220 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.